eulucasbatista/app-minhaloja/README.md

 Open [http://localhost:3000](http://localhost:3000) with your browser to see the result.

-And Open [http://localhost:3001](http://localhost:3001) with your browser to see the list prodcuts in json.
+And open [http://localhost:3001](http://localhost:3001) with your browser to see the list prodcuts in json.

 You can start editing the page by modifying `pages/index.tsx`.
 The page auto-updates as you edit the file.